jongha/jquery-emailinput/README.md

-# jquery-emailinput
+# jQuery-emailinput

-jquery-emailinput is email address input control for JQuery.
+jQuery-emailinput is email address input control for jQuery.
 It is really simple.

 ## `Usage`